MIoTLab/Acclaim/README.md

 # Acclaim

 Acclaim is a foreground aware and size-sensitive reclaim scheme for Android.
-Acclaim consists of two parts: foreground aware evic- tion (FAE) and lightweight prediction-based reclaim scheme (LWP).
+Acclaim consists of two parts: foreground aware eviction (FAE) and lightweight prediction-based reclaim scheme (LWP).
 FAE is used to relocate free pages from background applications to foreground applications.
-While LWP dynami- cally tunes the size and the amount of background reclaims according to the predicted allocation workloads.
-Experimen- tal results show Acclaim can significantly reduce the number of page re-faults and direct reclaims with low overheads and delivers better user experiences for mobile devices.
+While LWP dynamically tunes the size and the amount of background reclaims according to the predicted allocation workloads.

 Please cite the following paper if you use Acclaim: